Cut fuel spending: the best points for petrol

 Remember that short journeys are costly

-Advising drivers to simply use their cars less can sound glib but, as those statistics show, sometimes it's a warning that's well worth heeding.
+Advising drivers simply to use their cars less can sound glib but, sometimes it's advice well worth heeding.

 Please read our full disclaimer for important information that relates to the service we provide and your use of this site.